jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 * `PARTITION BY` not on a separate line
 * `PARTITION BY` field names not on separate lines line
 * Opening parenthesis not on same line as the OVER keyword
-* First-field alignment not applied
+* First-item alignment not applied
 * `PARTITION BY` and `ORDER BY` not indented
 * Closing parenthesis not on its own line
 <pre>